FROM THE ARCHIVE…

-- Reflections on Paris: Paris – City of Light
+- Another suggestion – you might like: Paris – City of Light

 - Does anything here strike a chord with you?
 Drop me a line – tell me.

-- You might like Sicily – A day in the south-east corner of the island
+- My last suggestion: Sicily – A day in the south-east corner of the island

 - Thank you for reading!